Evannessa/Journal-To-Canvas-Slideshow/features-and-walkthrough.md

 > journal entry popover demo

 You can also have a dedicated "Art Scene" that images are sent to.
-Images displayed through this method will automatically display on the "Default Art Tile" in that Art Scene (see "Default Tiles" section for more info).
+Images displayed through this method will automatically display on the "Default Art Tile" in that Art Scene (see "[Default Art Tiles](#default-art-tiles)" section for more info).

 https://user-images.githubusercontent.com/13098820/193417382-25c0aaca-ccc5-4232-b53e-95fe7bb06205.mp4